 Types of Licences:

-- National Licence: This annual licence can be used at any event in Australia.
-You can apply for a National Licence by submitting a form to MSA, or you can apply Online at Ridernet.
+National Licence: This annual licence can be used at any event in Australia.
+You can apply for a National Licence online at Ridernet if your Club Membership is registered with them.

-Note: the ‘Get a Club Membership’ page in Ridernet is NOT an official application to join our club.
-You must complete our Online Membership Form.
+- The ‘Get a Club Membership’ page in Ridernet is NOT an application to join our club.
+You can only join HERE